ozdemiroorhan/NLP-SQUAD/README.md

 - Downloaded data will be saved in this folder.
 Dowloading script is available in "Preporeccsing file.py".
 The program will download it in Data folder, if the folder is exist.
 ### Weight:
 - Model weight, encoder and decoder model will be saved in this folder.
+### Image:
+- The picture of the model's accuracy end loss values will be saved in this folder.

 ## Model: